 I did enjoy episode 1 of Goblin Slayer, but I did so because I knew going into it that I was watching a dark fantasy series.
-I was alerted to the presence of shocking content, received the heads-up that this entailed gore, blood, and sexual violence, and judged that these were unlikely to bother me, so I was going to carry on and watch it anyway.
-When the show first hit streaming services, a whole bunch of people went into it without that information and got out of it feeling terrible.
-And that was partly the intent of it.
+I was alerted to the presence of shocking content like gore, blood, and sexual violence; and I judged that these were unlikely to bother me.
+Thus I decided that I was going to carry on and watch it anyway.
+When the show first hit streaming services, a whole bunch of people went into Goblin Slayer without that information.

-What I like about episode 1 is that it has controversial themes that it continues to build on in future episodes.
+What I like about episode 1 of Goblin Slayer is that it has controversial themes that it continues to build on in future episodes.
 It was always meant to garner some discussion and spread word of the show, but I don’t feel it was ever deliberately intended to maliciously trick people into watching it.
-Goblin Slayer is not some trashy internet video with a jumpscare somebody tinkered together in five minutes; it’s a passionately put-together fantasy series with multiple ongoing projects which have been running since 2016.
+Goblin Slayer is not some trashy jumpscare video somebody tinkered together in five minutes.
+It’s a passionately put-together fantasy series with multiple ongoing projects, which has been running since 2016.

-However, I hate that the series was allowed to air without a content warning and how descriptions of its content are deliberately vague.
+However, I hate that the series was allowed to air without a content warning.
+As well as how descriptions of its content are deliberately vague.
 Anilist, MAL, and Crunchyroll all dance around the bush and fail to create suitable expectations of the show:

-Only MAL makes quick reference to the goblins kidnapping women for breeding, but doesn’t list an age recommendation and files the show away under the generic “Fantasy” label.
+Only MAL makes quick reference to the goblins kidnapping women for breeding.
+However, it doesn’t list an age recommendation and files the show away under the generic “Fantasy” label.
 Anilist does tell you that the show features rape and nudity, but only if you scroll down the list of tags and select to unhide the “spoiler” tags.
-Crunchyroll does mention “Dark Fantasy”, but clicking that label reveals it also uses that to describe Ancient Magus’ Bride, Yuki Yuna, and Pandora Hearts, again giving a poor impression of the content of the show.
+Crunchyroll does mention “Dark Fantasy”, but clicking that label reveals it classifies Ancient Magus’ Bride, Yuki Yuna, and Pandora Hearts under that genre; again giving a poor impression of the content of the show.

-This brings me to my final point and that is the curious movement of people resisting the response to Goblin Slayer by posting edgy memes.
+This brings me to my final point: the curious movement of people resisting the response to Goblin Slayer by posting edgy memes.
 Everybody has their own tastes and boundaries.
 If you can handle rape & violence in your entertainment, more power to you.
-I like old school OVAs like Legend of the Overfiend and Adventure Kid, so I count among those ranks as well, but I too have dropped shows that crossed lines of mine.
+I like old school OVAs like Legend of the Overfiend and Adventure Kid, so I count myself among those ranks as well.
+Yet I too have dropped shows that crossed lines of mine.

-And yes, there are worse shows out there and you can enjoy those if you so please, but realize we share this medium with many different people with different backstories and different perspectives.
-Violent shows like Berserk are an outlier within our medium and the Berserk manga that I own was stored at an adult portion of the store I bought it from, came with a parental advisory sticker, and features a notice about explicit content alongside an adult-only recommendation.
+There are worse shows out there and you can enjoy those if you so please, but realize that we share this medium with many different people with different backstories and different perspectives.
+Violent shows like Berserk are an outlier within our medium.
+Even then, the Berserk manga that I own was stored at an adult portion of the store I bought it from, came with a parental advisory sticker, and features a notice about explicit content alongside an adult-only recommendation.
 This is how you communicate.
 The platforms hosting and promoting Goblin Slayer have no such excuse.